Simon Kjær

-He was named 2007 Danish under-19 talent of the year and 2009 Danish Talent of the Year.
-Kjær has played over 120 matches for Denmark, including participation at the FIFA World Cup in 2010 and 2018, and the UEFA European Championship in 2012 and 2020.
+Kjær was named 2007 Danish under-19 talent of the year and 2009 Danish Talent of the Year.
+He played 132 matches for Denmark, including participation at the FIFA World Cup in 2010, 2018 and 2022, and the UEFA European Championship in 2012, 2020 and 2024.

 Club career

-FC Midtjylland
+Midtjylland

 Born in Horsens, Kjær started playing football when he was four years old.
-This led him to join a small-time club Lund IF near Horsens, before moving to the youth team of Danish Superliga club FC Midtjylland in 2004, where his father, Jørn Kjær, was the club's equipment manager.
+This led him to join a small-time club Lund IF near Horsens, before moving to the youth team of Danish Superliga club FC Midtjylland (FCM) in 2004, where his father, Jørn Kjær, was the club's equipment manager.
 He was one of the first players to graduate from FCM's football academy, the first of its kind in Denmark, coming through the system alongside Midtjylland teammates Jesper Weinkouff, Christian Sivebæk and former teammate, Winston Reid.
-Kjær started out playing in the midfield position before one of his coaches switched him to a defender position, a position he plays to date.
+Kjær started out playing in the midfield position before one of his coaches switched him to a defender position, a position he played until retirement.
 While at the club system, Kjær was named the best player of a French youth tournament in April 2006.
 This resulted in Midtjylland subsequently rejecting offers from Lille OSC for Kjær and Jesper Juelsgård.

 Kjær made his senior debut for Midtjylland in the Viasat Cup training matches in June 2006, Two months later, he signed his first professional contract, keeping him until 2009.
 Kjær was promoted to the first team squad in January 2007.
 He had a successful trial with Real Madrid in August 2007, but their transfer offer was refused by FC Midtjylland.
 Soon after, Kjær signed a five-year contract with Midtjylland instead in September 2007.

 Kjær made his Superliga debut on 30 September 2007, in the 2–0 victory against AGF By October 2007, his performances attracted the likes of Premier League clubs Middlesbrough and Chelsea.
 He went on to play three more matches in the first half of the Danish Superliga 2007–08 season.
 Kjær played all 15 games in the second half of the Superliga season, forming a defensive partnership with Magnus Troest.
 He kept three consecutive clean sheets between 29 March 2008 and 13 April 2008 against OB, Copenhagen and AaB.